 Stakeholder/Group Special Outreach OSPI reached out to the Title I Committee of Practitioners, which includes parent and family representatives.
 The 22-member Parent and Community Engagement Workgroup which includes several parent and family representatives, was actively involved in the development of the Plan.
 The Washington State Migrant Education Advisory Committee, which includes parents and family representatives, received briefings and provided input on the Plan.
 The Bilingual Education Advisory Committee held Family Engagement Nights, and discussed the Plan.
 Community-based organizations Several community-based organizations have been actively involved in the design and development of the Plan.
 The following organizations have representation on the CPT and/or on one or more of the twelve workgroups who helped develop the Plan.
 Partnership for Learning Washington State Parent Teacher Association Alliance for Education Children's Institute for Learning Differences Center for Strengthening the Teaching Profession Community Center for Education Results Road Map Project League of Education Voters Stand for Children Thrive Washington College Success Foundation GEAR UP Civil rights organizations OSPI provided outreach through focus group presentations at which participants had the opportunity to provide comments on the plan development and contents during the early development of the Plan.
 Members from one of the organizations served on CPT.
-The organizations are as follows: • National Association for the Advancement of Colored People (NAACP) • Equity in Education Coalition • Urban League
+The organizations are as follows: National Association for the Advancement of Colored People (NAACP) Equity in Education Coalition Urban League

-Stakeholder/Group Special Outreach Institutions of Higher Education A representative from the Washington Association for Colleges of Teacher Education was involved in the Effective Educators Workgroup.
+Special Outreach A representative from the Washington Association for Colleges of Teacher Education was involved in the Effective Educators Workgroup.
 The Student Assessment System Workgroup included a representative from Washington State University.
 Gonzaga University provided a representative on the Students with Disabilities Workgroup.
-State Agencies/ State Commissions/Councils The following organizations were represented on the workgroups and CPT.
-Washington State Commission on African American Affairs Washington State Commission on Asian Pacific American Affairs Commission on Hispanic Affairs Governor's Office of Indian Affairs Washington Student Achievement Council Employment Security Department Office of Financial Management Public OSPI engaged in vigorous outreach to the public.
+The following organizations were represented on the workgroups and CPT.
+Washington State Commission on African American Affairs Washington State Commission on Asian Pacific American Affairs Commission on Hispanic Affairs Governor's Office of Indian Affairs Washington Student Achievement Council Employment Security Department Office of Financial Management OSPI engaged in vigorous outreach to the public.
 OSPI provided a dedicated website, which included the ability to sign up to receive updates via email.
 All CPT meetings were open to the public and participants could either call in or attend in person.
 All workgroup agendas and minutes were made public.
 OSPI sent news releases to all major papers.
-Early in the process, OSPI held ten regional public forums across the state.
-One of the sessions was a webinar.
-Each two-hour forum was open to the public, and covered opportunities and challenges that lie ahead, how the ESSA is similar to and different from the No Child Left Behind Act, and provided for open discussion for the community to provide feedback.
-The presentations and the recorded webinar are on the OSPI ESSA website.
-Participants provided feedback verbally, through comment cards, or via email.
-All feedback was collected, organized and shared with OSPI leadership and to appropriate workgroups to assist in the development of the